2008 United States presidential election in Illinois: Analysis

-Obama also did very well in several rural counties that historically voted Republican.
+Obama also did very well in several rural counties that had historically voted Republican.
 He became the first Democrat to win Carroll County since that county was created in 1839, in the process breaking the last remaining Republican streak stretching from initial GOP candidate John C. Frémont in 1856, and the first Democrat to win Boone County since James K. Polk in 1844.
-McCain did, however, win several of the more rural counties in Southern Illinois; Obama thus became the first-ever Democrat to win the White House without carrying Christian County, as well as the first to do so without carrying Franklin, Hardin, Jefferson, Jersey, Perry, Pike, Randolph, Saline, or Williamson Counties since John F. Kennedy in 1960, and the first to do so without carrying Clinton or Pope Counties since Jimmy Carter in 1976.
+McCain did, however, win several of the more rural counties in Southern Illinois; Obama thus became the first-ever Democrat to win the White House without carrying Christian County.
 It was not nearly enough, however, to put a serious dent in Obama's 25-point margin in the state.
+As of the 2024 presidential election, this is the last presidential election that a Democrat won all of Chicago's collar counties.

 During the same election, senior U.S. Senator and Senate Majority Whip Dick Durbin, a Democrat, was reelected to the U.S. Senate with 67.84% of the vote over Republican Dr. Steve Sauerberg who received 28.53%.
 At the state level, Democrats picked up three seats in the Illinois House of Representatives.

-As of the 2020 presidential election, this is the last presidential election that a Democrat won all of Chicago's collar counties.